French Curseword of the Day: Putain!

-putain – (poo-TUH)
+Putain – (poo-TUH)

 The French use (and overuse) “putain” so it’s a great word to start sprinkling into your English.

-What Does Putain Mean?
+What Does Putain Mean in French?

-Putain literally refers to a prostitute, but the interjection, “putain!” is closer to a more profane version of “damn!”
-The French use this word so frequently, however, that even though they may use it in every other sentence, the average Parisian will not even notice it.
+Putain literally refers to a prostitute, but the interjection, “putain!” is closer to a more profane version of “damn!”.

 How To Use Putain